pelagios/recogito2/README.md

   docs](https://www.playframework.com/documentation/2.5.x/Production)
 * Be sure to set a random application secret in `conf/application.conf`.
 Play includes a utility to generate one for you - type `activator playGenerateSecret`.

-## Upcoming TODOs & Questions

-[...
-I'm about to move these over to the issue list...]

-* ElasticSearch gazetteer framework
-  * Max number of SHOULD clauses is currently not checked - we should do this in the PlaceStore class to be sure weird gazetteer records don't break the import
-  * Implement PlaceLink rewriting after gazetteer updates (using optimistic locking)
-  * The place schema doesn't yet include is_part_of relations.
-Q: how do we deal with incoherent hierarchy relations reported by different gazetteers?
-* What about documents consisting of a mix of text and image "layers".
-E.g. scanned image in latin, scanned image in other language, transcription (in differnt languages) - with each layer "linking through" to the others.
-General Q about "linking through": should this be modeled as a relation between annotations?
-Or as another type of annotation body ("hyperlink")?
-  (In OA, a link would be modeled as an additional annotation that has two annotations as target I guess?
-Prob. more complicated than it needs to be.
-In our case: e.g. a body of type HYPERLINK with a URI?
-(Disadvantage: we don't know if its an internal link in the same doc or not, unless we parse the URI.)